imjasonh/tank-commander/README.md

 - **Fire Anti-Infantry Weapon**: Fire the anti-infantry weapon at a target within range.
 - **Deploy Smoke**: Deploy smoke, blocking line of sight through a space until the end of the battle.
 - **Extinguish Fire**: Extinguish a fire on the tank.

+#### Missions

+Playing to destroy your enemy is only one way to play Tank Commander.
+Missions can be created to add objectives to the game.
+Some examples of missions include:

+- **Capture Objectives:** Use infantry to capture 1, 2 or 3 spaces on the board
+- **Breakthrough:** Move a tank to the other side of the board to win.
+One player is the attacker, the other is the defender.
+- **Destroy Target:** Destroy a specific target on the board.
+The target can be a building, a tank, or an infantry unit.

+#### More Questionable Ideas

+- **Weather:** Roll a die at the beginning of each turn.
+On a 1, a storm hits.
+All tanks have -1 accuracy, and all infantry have -1 movement.
+- **Campaign Progressions**: Players can keep track of their tanks and crew from battle to battle.
+Crew members can gain experience, and tanks can be upgraded with new equipment.
+- **Hover Tanks, Walkers, etc.**: Add new units to the game with different movement and armor values.